thautwarm/Site-32/src/PL/HKT-typeclass-FSharp.rst

 - `Static Resolved Type Parameters <https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters>`_

-The following sections are made in Chinese, and if you cannot read them, `this repo <https://github.com/thautwarm/FSTan>`_ is for you to check how to implement
+Some of the following sections are made in Chinese, and if you cannot read them, `this repo <https://github.com/thautwarm/FSTan>`_ is for you to check how to implement
 HKT and Type Classes.

 Active Pattern
 -------------------------------

 - "临时的"Enum